Should You Outsource

 A small business cannot simply call someone an independent contractor in order to avoid paying Social Security taxes and benefits.
 The U.S. Internal Revenue Service (IRS) scrutinizes employer-subcontractor relationships carefully, and any misrepresentation may be subject to severe financial penalties.
 To avoid confusion, small business owners should be aware of the distinctions between independent contractors and employees and consult IRS guidelines when making subcontracting decisions.

-While many Atlanta companies have hired part-time and temporary workers at the lower experience levels, the trend has now expanded to “C” level employees.
+While many Atlanta companies have hired part-time and temporary workers at the lower experience levels, the trend has now expanded to C level employees.
 Many companies would benefit from the expertise of a seasoned financial manager to help build cash flow and profitability and position the company for growth and value.
 A full time CFO might cost $150K + in base salary with overhead and bonus pushing their cost way above $200K a year.
-In contrast a part-time CFO might be hired on a weekly or monthly basis for little more than $12K.
+In contrast a B2B CFO might be hired on a weekly or monthly basis for little more than $12K.
 The same logic applies to other expertise that is required consistently but not 24/7.